Hadeweka/Inuhh-Shinvasion-2/README.md

 This time with the Shidacea-Engine, combining SFML for better performance and mruby for nice scripting in Ruby.

+Necessary build tools (executables need to be in path variable on Windows):

+* CMake (e.g. Visual Studio on Windows)
+* Ruby
+* GNU Bison

 Implemented features yet:

 * Included SFML and mruby